ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 Optionally, the marker files can have information in the content, but at most an implementation of this would only need to return the content of this file and at least just return the path to the file.

 There are some obvious queries which any implementation should provide.
-First consider this function (I'll use Python as a demonstration since it is simple):
+First consider this function (in Python as a demonstration since it is simple):

 ```python
 def list_prefix_of_packages_by_resource(resource_type, prefixes):